Safe Operating Procedures

 Mount Holyoke College requires vehicle safety to be practiced at all times, whether it is a fleet vehicle, department vehicle, pool vehicle, rented or personal vehicle.
-Academic and administrative departments and student organization will be accountable for vehicle safety.
-Mount Holyoke College has adopted campus-wide vehicle use and management policy.
-Familiarize yourself with the policies and follow them.
+Academic and administrative departments and student organizations will be accountable for vehicle safety.

-Seat Belts - All passengers and drivers should be fastened according to Massachusetts State Law.
-All passengers and drivers seat belts should remain fastened until the driver has reached the destination.
+- Seat Belts - All passengers and drivers should be fastened according to Massachusetts State Law.
+All passenger and driver seat belts should remain fastened until the driver has reached the destination.
 The driver should visually check as well as verbally inform the passengers.

-Distractions - There should be no loud music, throwing of objects or other driver distractions.
+- Distractions - There should be no loud music, throwing of objects or other driver distractions.
 Drivers whose passengers are causing distractions should stop the vehicle in a safe place until the distractions have ceased.
-NO ANIMALS ARE ALLOWED IN FLEET VEHICLES, INCLUDING BUSES.
+Service animals ARE permitted in Fleet vehicles.
+COMFORT ANIMALS ARE NEVER ALLOWED IN FLEET VEHICLES, INCLUDING BUSES.

-Forward/Reverse Motion - Most vehicle accidents occur while traveling in reverse.
-Avoid backing up whenever possible, such as by choosing a pull-through parking space.
-When reverse travel is necessary, proceed slowly and use assistance of your passengers.
+- Forward/Reverse Motion - Avoid backing up whenever possible, such as by choosing a pull-through parking space.
+When reverse travel is necessary, proceed with caution and use the factory installed back up cameras for assistance.
 NEVER BACK UP ON A HIGHWAY.

-Equipment - Each vehicle is equipped with a fire extinguisher and accident-warning devise in case of a breakdown.
-Drivers are responsible for checking to ensure all these items are present in the vehicle prior to the start of each trip.
+- Equipment - Each vehicle is equipped with a fire extinguisher and accident-warning devise (red reflective triangle) in case of a breakdown.
+Drivers are responsible for checking to ensure these items are present in the vehicle prior to the start of each trip.
 The Fleet Office may replace any items that are not present during business hours.
 Please make a note on the trip sheet what needs to be replaced.

-Weather Conditions - If it is raining, it is recommended that you reduce your driving speed under the posted limit and turn on your headlights.
+- Weather Conditions - If it is raining, it is recommended that you reduce your driving speed under the posted limit.
+By law, you must use headlights whenever windshield wipers are in use.
 Roads are more slippery at the start of rain since surface oil and grease form slick films that are not washed away until after 20-30 minutes of hard rain.
 Strong winds also make steering difficult.
 In such conditions, speed should be decreased.
-The driver should have both hands on the steering wheel and be alert for other vehicles swerving into his/her path.
+The driver should have both hands on the steering wheel and be alert for other vehicles swerving into their path.
 The driver may opt to pull over until adverse weather conditions have passed.
 If it is snowing or ice is expected, it is most likely the vehicles will not be released to the departments or organizations for their reservations.
 If snow or ice start to fall during your reservation, turn on your headlights and have both hands on the steering wheel.
 Be alert for other vehicles.
 The driver may opt to pull over until adverse weather conditions have passed.
 The on-duty Campus Police Supervisor has the authority to not allow vehicles to be used due to the adverse weather conditions.
-The on-duty Supervisor will utilize all available information (including but not limited to weather advisories, radio, TV, internet, etc) to assist in determining vehicles to leave campus.
+The on-duty Supervisor will utilize all available information (including but not limited to weather advisories, radio, TV, internet, etc.) to assist in determining if vehicles can leave campus.
 As a general rule, the college will cancel trips in order to protect faculty, staff and students that may be using college vehicles.
-As a matter of policy, the college expects drivers to advise the Fleet Office or Campus Police if weather conditions deteriorate and find a safe place to wait to resume the trip once the weather improves.
+As a matter of policy, the college expects drivers to advise the Fleet Office or Campus Police if weather conditions deteriorate and it is necessary to find a safe place to wait to resume the trip once the weather improves.

-Driver Responsibility - In addition to the general agreement, fleet drivers are required to do the following: " Keep safety equipment assigned to the van in good condition and securely mounted. " Keep the floors and steps of the van free from items that could cause slips, fall or could be tossed around. " Follow established routes and schedules, if applicable.
+- Driver Responsibility - In addition to the general agreement, fleet drivers are required to do the following: Keep safety equipment assigned to the van in good condition and securely mounted.
+Keep the floors and steps of the van free from items that could cause slips, falls or could be tossed around.
+Follow established routes and schedules, if applicable.

-Defensive Driving Techniques - A defensive driver is one who: " Is careful to commit no driving errors. " Makes allowances for the lack of skill and improper attitude of others. " Doesn't become involved in an accident or close call because of weather, road conditions, traffic or actions of pedestrians and other drivers. " Keeps continually alert for accident-reducing situation far enough in advances to take defensive actions. " Concedes the right of way to prevent an accident.
+- Defensive Driving Techniques - A defensive driver is one who is careful to commit no driving errors, makes allowances for the lack of skill and improper attitude of others, doesn't become involved in an accident or close call because of weather, road conditions, traffic or actions of pedestrians and other drivers, keeps continually alert for accident-reducing situations far enough in advances to take defensive actions and concedes the right of way to prevent an accident.